TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

    Description
          Has information about the appearance of child-records, namely:

+         - *ajaxLoad* (boolean) By default all inline-type fields have their related records loaded on demand only, via an AJAX call.
+Setting this flag to false will render all records up front.
+This is generally not recommended.

          - *collapseAll* (boolean) Show all child-records collapsed (if false, all are expanded)